esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 ### 4.4 Given a scenario, apply the appropriate type of visualization

 - Line chart(compare the values of two variables using two axes)
-- Pie chart(show the proportions of variable values)
+- Pie chart(A circle broken into slices to represent percentages of information)
 - Bubble chart
 - Scatter plot(have both an x-axis and y-axis)
 - Bar chart(Show how data fits into categories)